 Looking back, I’m glad the test was done because Aimie and I have not seen each other in almost 20 years, the longest stretch of time for any of them.
 Unfortunately, she seems to possess the strongest and most intense feelings of hatred towards me that is so overwhelming and bizarre that, if I had not confirmed with the test that she was indeed mine, I would highly doubt she was now.

 All this twisted sickness, the devastating losses experienced by all of us, this ruination of multiple lives, the death of an intact, nuclear family, could have all been avoided.

-Though not overly willingly to place most of the blame at the door of my ex, I’m forced to.
+Though not overly willingly to place most of the blame at the feet of my ex, I’m forced to.
 Could I be wrong in the way I’m looking at things?
 Of course.
-Wiser minds that what I possess might look at this situation, read what I have posted on this blog site, interview my ex and all three of the children, and come back and say to me, “Roy, this was all your fault.
+Wiser minds than what I possess might look at this situation, read what I have posted on this blog site, interview my ex and all three of the children, and come back and say to me, “Roy, this was all your fault.
 You made mistakes you shouldn’t have made and now you are reaping what you have sown.”

 Fair enough.
-Another lesson I’ve learned in my life is that I’m usually wrong so this is a conclusion, if true, I’m willing to accept.
+Another lesson I’ve learned in my life is that I’m usually wrong, so this is a conclusion, if true, I’m willing to accept.
 But it would require some serious convincing, with the producing of much evidence to the contrary of what I have seen and experienced.
 And if and when this necessary evidence is presented, I stand on my beliefs.

 In concluding this section on my ex, there is no question in my mind that her knee-jerk immediate reaction to the unsettling scene that she witnessed that day, though understandable with what her eyes saw and having no benefit of being a first hand witness to the all important 45 seconds beforehand, I cannot fault her too harshly.